For current tuition rates, please refer to the Student Business Services Web site at http://studentbusiness.fsu.edu/.

 Section 1009.286, Florida Statutes, mandates that each student shall be assessed an additional per credit hour charge for each hour in excess of the total number of credit hours required to complete the baccalaureate degree.
 This law is in effect for students who began college at any institution during the Fall 2009 semester or later.

-The Florida Prepaid College Program does not pay the full amount of tuition and fees owed to the University, nor do Intern Participation Certificates.
+The basic Florida Prepaid College Program does not pay the full amount of tuition owed to the University, nor do Intern Participation Certificates.
 Students must pay the remaining balance due by the posted tuition payment deadline.

 You may obtain financial status information on the Web at http://my.fsu.edu (from Student Account Quicklinks, click Account Statement), at the self-inquiry kiosks located in University Center Building A, and other locations.